sodadata/docs/soda-sql/documentation/warehouse.md

 You need to create a warehouse YAML file for every warehouse to which you want to connect.
 You can create warehouse YAML files manually, but the CLI command `soda create yourwarehousetype` automatically prepares a warehouse YAML file and an env_vars YAML file for you.
 (Use the env-vars YAML to securely store warehouse login credentials.
 See [Env_vars YAML](#env_vars-yaml) below.)

 When you execute the `soda create yourwarehousetype` command, you include options that instruct Soda SQL in the creation of the file, and you indicate the type of warehouse, a specification Soda SQL requires.
-Use `soda create yourwarehousetype --help` for a list of all available options.
+Use `soda create --help` for a list of all available warehouse types and options.

 The example below includes the following optional details:
 * option `-d` provides the name of the database